 The Note has a greater significance for UK buyers because it’s one of three Nissan’s currently build in Britain, at Nissan’s ‘NMUK’ manufacturing facility at Washington, Tyne and Wear, alongside the Qashqai and Juke crossovers.

 The Note doesn’t have much in the locker in terms of overall dimensions.
 At 4080mm long, it’s barely bigger than the latest regular superminis.
-It is only 50mm longer than the Peugeot 207 and Fiat Punto, and has about 80mm over the Clio.
+It is only 50mm longer than the Peugeot 207 and Fiat Punto, and has about 80mm over the Renault Clio.
 A high roofline makes for significantly better headroom and a more airy cabin than most normal small hatchbacks, however, while some intelligent and flexible interior features, paired with generous oddment storage for passengers and an easily accessed raised driving position, go a long way in justifying prices that are about 10 percent above a like-for-like Nissan Micra or Vauxhall Corsa.